Biography and autobiography: How to write a bestseller

 • Show, don’t just tell: Instead of simply listing facts, show scenes and experiences.
 Allow readers to visualise and experience events alongside the subject.

-• Explore influences and relationships: Delve into the subject’s relationships and the influences that shaped their life.
+• Explore influences and relationships: Explain the subject’s relationships and the influences that shaped their life.
 Highlight significant connections with family, friends, mentors or adversaries.

 • Capture historical context: Provide context by integrating the subject’s life into the broader historical, social or cultural context.
 Help readers understand the significance of the individual in their time.